Templates

 <thead>

-The invoice rows template row contains definitions for each row in the result set.
-Values to be replaced with result set content are prefixed with '#'.
+The invoice rows template will define each row in the result set.
+Values that will be replaced with the content from the result set are prefixed with '#'.

 <tr class="#alternate_row_color">